Semiconductor consolidation: Convergence

-Although many companies grew and profited well from a fabless business model, new hurdles still had to be dealt with.
-The modern day microprocessor now has billions of dollars of research put behind it, with months and even years of research in creating the micro circuitry and teams of hundreds of engineers testing and developing a chip.
-Now even keeping fabrication and development apart is not enough.
+While companies have profited from a fabless business model, it has become less sustainable in the modern era.
+The modern day microprocessor requires billions of dollars of research, months or years of research and teams of hundreds of engineers testing and developing the chip.
+As such, smaller, less vertically integrated companies (such as fabless companies), have become less practical.

 "On one side will be Intel and a select few that can afford their own fab plants—which will cost between $2.5 billion and $3 billion to build in 2003 and $6 billion by 2007—and perform basic research on transistor design or new chip materials.
 These new fabs will process wafers with 300-millimeter diameters, larger and more complex to make than today's 200-millimeter variety.
 On the other side will be everyone else.
 They will have to share fabs, pool research, buy technology or rely more heavily on outside foundries, which in turn will have to seek help."
 The theory, Rock's Law, was first articulated by venture capitalist Arthur Rock in which he proposed that the cost of a fabrication plant doubles every 4 years and eventually gets to the point in which it will collide with Moore's law.
 The implication is that rising plant costs will eventually prohibit further chip improvements.
 Realizing this, companies began to collaborate.
 This also meant many compatible companies ended up being takeover targets in order to strengthen relationships and help the businesses' bottom line.

 in July, 2006, AMD announced the acquisition of the GPU manufacturer ATI Technologies for $4.3 billion in cash and 58 million shares of its stock and completed the acquisition on October 25, 2006.
 In October 2008, AMD announced plans to spin off manufacturing operations in a joint venture with Advanced Technology Investment Co., an investment company from Abu Dhabi.
 The partnership and resulting new venture, called GlobalFoundries Inc., gave AMD an infusion of cash and allowed the company to focus solely on chip design.